'Biohacker' Who Injected Himself With DIY Herpes Treatment Found Dead - Slashdot

 Re: No evidence it was done by the "cure" (Score:2)

 Suspicious - A new Aaron Swartz?
-(Score:2)
+(Score:3)

 The title implies that he died from his treatment.
 He would have continuously been tested since injection in multiple sites across his body as well as blood work.
 Herpes itself is not fatal.
 A preliminary examination on the scene would be more informative.
 If it was his treatment I would have expected him to have been admitted to the hospital for weeks before death.

 It sounds to me like depression and maybe a suicide.
-The FDA probably came down on him and told him he was blacklisted and no company he was ass
+The FDA probably came down on him and told him he was blacklisted and no company he was associated with would ever get anything approved.

 Lets all get our genes edited in Tijuana!
 (Score:2)